Podcast

 #14 with Gillian Rightford

-In this episode of Spikes Excitement Talk, we chat with Gillian Rightford, Managing Director of Adtherapy Consulting and Founder of School of Thought.
+In this episode of Spikes Excitement Talks, we chat with Gillian Rightford, Managing Director of Adtherapy Consulting and Founder of School of Thought.
 Gillian shares her journey from dismissing the marketing industry in university to becoming a leader in strategic marketing.
 She discusses her early disillusionment with corporate strategy and her shift to a hands-on, results-driven approach.
 The conversation offers insights into the challenges and rewards of implementing strategies and the importance of creativity in business.
 Tune in for an inspiring and engaging discussion on career growth and leadership.

 About how AI is like a firework and the return of the napkin.